allenl7/privacy/README.md

 I use a Ledger to generate my BIP39 seed phrase.
 I write it down and put it in a safe place.
 I then use BIP39 passphrase or “25th word“ memorize it and back it up in a KeePassXC vault.

+# PGP

+OpenPGP is a open standard for signing and encrypting.
+It is used in the Gnu/Linux world and for email encryption.
+If you are a developer that contributes to open source or wants to release software independently, you need your own PGP keys so people can verify that the software was released by you.
+If not, you need to rely on Apple App Store and Google Play Store as gatekeepers to release software.

 # Contact
 Signal +1 737 201 1700
 Matrix https://matrix.to/#/@carrybell:matrix.org